-RORY STEWART MP BACKS ‘BREAKS FOR KIDS’ CAMPAIGN
+RORY BACKS ‘BREAKS FOR KIDS’ CAMPAIGN

 Penrith and The Border MP Rory Stewart visited YHA Patterdale last week to find out how YHA is working to improve the lives of school children across the country.
 During his visit Rory met with YHA staff and was given a tour of the hostel which was being redecorated ahead of the next busy summer season.